The gross return based on opening NAV:

 In all instances risk considerations play a big part in our asset-allocation decisions.
 We take advantage of market opportunities and transactions which have high profit margins and turnover.
 We also mitigate political risk and market risk as far as possible.

 Some examples of non-agricultural goods we have since invested in include: Fast Moving Consumer Goods (FMCG) such as tomato paste, noodles, canned goods and pipes as well as meat products, some mineral/mining goods and some petroleum/energy products.
+Depending on global demand we may look at some hard commodities such as a variety of raw metals and minerals, which since late 2016 have grown within the trade finance portfolio as prices have increased.

 The fund has a mandate to finance crops on the land, but at this stage we have not done any such type of transaction.
 Goods are normally financed once harvested.
 Finance normally kicks in once goods are in storage and finance can be extended to cover goods in transit to final destination as well.
 Our finance does cover goods in storage under CMA pending export and during inland transportation to the ports for export.
 In some instances finance will be extended to approved chain stores’ shelves.
 The point is that we have the means and capability to manage the entire value chain.